Persecution of Muslims in Myanmar: Universal Periodic Review

 The Universal Periodic Review (UPR) is a mechanism of the United Nations (UN) that reviews the human rights records of all UN member States.
-It is a unique process that is undertaken by the Human Rights Council, which allows each State to recognise key areas of human rights issue that has had progress in the country, and also to identify further steps and efforts that will be taken to meet their international obligations.
+It is a unique process that is undertaken by the Human Rights Council, which allows each State to recognise key areas of human rights issues that have made progress in the country, and also to identify further steps and efforts that will be taken to meet their international obligations.
 As a member of the UN, Myanmar is obliged to be involved in the UPR process.
 On 23 December 2015, a Report of the Working Group on the UPR on Myanmar looked at the current human rights situation in Myanmar and noted that the Government of Myanmar has made positive advances in political, administrative, social and judicial reforms.
 Nonetheless, many States, such as Sweden, Switzerland, Turkey, United Kingdom, expressed concern about, amongst other things, human rights violations against the Rohingya people, as there were still much more room for improvement in this area.
 For instance, Bahrain expressed concern about ethnic purification and discrimination against Rohingya Muslims in Rakhine State.
 It was also noted in the report that the ethnic rights protection law of 2015 would broaden the rights of all ethnic minorities in Myanmar.
-However, the Government of Myanmar reiterated their stance that there was no minority community in Myanmar under the name of "Rohingya".
+However, the Government of Myanmar reiterated its stance that there was no minority community in Myanmar under the name of "Rohingya".
 Nonetheless, the aftermath of the 2012 Rakhine State violence led to the formation of a Commission of Inquiry, which recommended that a central committee be set up for the implementation of stability and development.
 Since then, the Government has provided humanitarian access, such as food, water and education services, to displaced people around the Rakhine State.
 In addition, a project for citizenship verification was launched, which granted 900 displaced people citizenships.
-The Report was concluded by various recommendations from member States, with many of the States suggesting that Myanmar ratify other main human rights treaties that it is not a party to and to further enhance their international obligations towards the Rohingya people.
+The Report was concluded by various recommendations from member States, with many of the States suggesting that Myanmar ratify other main human rights treaties that it is not a party to and to further enhance its international obligations towards the Rohingya people.